NowyJotka/WiFiAccessSpammer/README.md

 1. You can use the python code to automatize this process, and with another python tool you can repeat the process to do a host spammer
 2. **YOU CANT DO THIS WITH TERMUX FROM PlayStore OR WITH A NON-ROOTED PHONE**

+# You need to have installed Python and be rooted

 ## Configuration

 ### Create the `hostapd.conf` file